Electronic Signature for Tax Forms

 For tax preparers authorized to file taxes on their clients’ behalf, DocuSign eSignature conforms with IRS requirements for eSigning Forms 8878 and 8879, IRS e-file Signature Authorization forms.
 Electronic return originators (EROs) can start using DocuSign eSignature immediately to deliver better customer service, minimize the possibility of errors on their clients’ returns, and create a speedier workflow.

-In addition to helping get tax forms signed and filed in an efficient, timely and safe manner, the DocuSign Agreement Cloud for Financial Services helps create fast, efficient agreement processes for account opening, securing loans, transferring wealth, and more.
+In addition to helping get tax forms signed and filed in an efficient, timely and safe manner, DocuSign helps accountants and tax specialists with fast, efficient agreement processes for LLC formation, confidentiality agreements, POAs and more.